Make a planning application

 You must submit the following documents with your minerals application.

-Failing to supply the right information as outlined in the checklists will delay your application.
+Failing to supply the right information as outlined in the checklists above will delay your application.

 Environmental impact assessment